 By Ed Kliszus

 Jack Key (Duke Lafoon) is just moving in with boxes and household items strewn about his porch, along with an imposing statue of the Virgin Mary.
-Welcoming him to the neighborhood from next door is Elizabeth ‘Lizzy’ Nash (Tyler Layton) with a fine-looking freshly baked pie in hand, probably apple.
+Welcoming him to the neighborhood from next door is Elizabeth ‘Lizzy’ Nash (Tyler Layton) with a fine-looking freshly baked pie in hand, probably an apple.
 She’s a bit voluble but charming, complaisant, and curious about Jack.
-Although somewhat taciturn Jack is pleased with Lizzy’s visit.
+Although somewhat taciturn, Jack is pleased with Lizzy’s visit.
 Lizzy cleverly asks many questions to draw the information she desires about what kind of neighbor has moved in next door.
 She is a widow, and Jack appears to be an available, single man.
-At this point, she’s a bit reticent and shares anecdotes of the couple who lived in Jack’s new home.
-She refers to the room where the last occupant expired and mysterious ghosts that may appear in the night.
+At this point, she’s a bit reticent and shares anecdotes about the couple living in Jack’s new home.
+She refers to the room where the last occupant expires and mysterious ghosts that may appear at night.
 We discover that Jack is a Catholic while Lizzy is a Protestant.
 They are both high school teachers in town, and Jack moved here to new surroundings to leave painful reminders behind.
 Over time, we discover much more about them.